![[ebook] Mastering Kubernetes Autoscaling](https://static.thechief.io/prod/images/Untitled_design_1_IfT.2e16d0ba.fill-970x250.format-webp.webp)

 Pricing

-- BM.GPU.H100 - $10.25/hr
+- BM.GPU.H100: $10.25/hr

-- BM.GPU.A100 - $4.10/hr
+- BM.GPU.A100: $4.10/hr

 Vultr

-Vultr is a global cloud infrastructure provider known for its affordable and scalable GPU offerings, including high-performance models such as NVIDIA’s GH200, H100, and A100—ideal for AI, machine learning, and high-compute workloads.
+Vultr is a global cloud infrastructure provider known for its affordable and scalable GPU offerings, including high-performance models such as NVIDIA GH200, H100, and A100—ideal for AI, machine learning, and other high-compute workloads.
 With 32 strategically located data centers worldwide, Vultr ensures low-latency access and rapid deployment across North America, Europe, Asia, and beyond.

 Features